rkgofiitk/academic-issues.github.io/Topics/NEP_dualDegree.md

 ## Unification of UGC, AICTE and NCTE

 A recent news item on ToI which reports that UGC chairperson has formed a committee to recommend unification of UGC, AICTE and NCTE to streamline the domain of higher education.
 It is not clear what the unification would mean for implementation of new National Education Policy.
 Govt has apparently working on a bill to create a new unified regulatory agency called HECI (Higher Education Commission of India).
 The bill will be introduced in the parliament's upcoming winter session.
-As I understand the three bodies UGC, AICTE and NCTE will preserve their own entity within the framework of HECI.
+As I understand the three bodies UGC, AICTE and NCTE will preserve their own identities within the framework of HECI.
 The umbrella body is going to perform the role of coordination over the three agencies.
 It will make sure that no conflicting views are presented in public.
-Before dealing with the existing conflict among the regulatory agencies, let us step back a bit to understand the roles of the three agencies in the domain of higher education.
+Before dealing with the existing conflicts among the regulatory agencies, let us step back a bit to understand the roles of the three agencies in the domain of higher education.

-- UGC is largely a regulatory agency for overseeing the role of universities.
+- UGC is a regulatory agency for overseeing the role of universities.
 - AICTE is responsible for evolving standards of techinical eduation.
 - NCTE has a fairly passive role in developing framework for educating the educators.

 There are a few overlapping areas where three agencies may have their own set of guidelines or controls.
 However, NCTE is not directly connected with the domain of higher education.
-It is primarily responsible for designing curriculum for training and upgrading skills of school teachers.
-Admittedly, the roles of school teachers are very important considering they influence kids early on and not only shape up their learning capabilities but also have responsibility in building their backgrounds for higher education.
-So, NCTE may have some indirect influence on higher education systems.
+Its primary responsibility is for designing curriculum for training and upgrading skills of school teachers.
+Admittedly, the roles of school teachers are very critical considering they influence kids early on shaping up their learning capabilities and background knowledge.
+So, NCTE may have indirect influences on higher education systems.

 AICTE defines guidelines for the selection and assessment-based progress of faculty in technical education.
 AICTE has no jurisdiction on universities.
-But many universities also offer Undergraducate and Postrgaduate prorammes in engineering and other technication education.
-So, standardization requirements among technical graduates forces AICTE and UGC to have some sort of broad agreements in the area of technical education.
+But many universities also offer Undergraducate and Postrgaduate prorammes in engineering and other technical education.
+So, the requirements for standardization of technical education forces AICTE and UGC to have some sort of broad agreements in many areas in the domain of higher education.

-IIT system is by and large has remained free from UGC interferences until now.
-Compared to state or central universities, the IITs have excelled and recognized world over for their undergraducates programmes in engineering.
-A few UGC Chairpersons have tried to exercise their control over IIT system by sending out its missives from time to time.
-However, IITs have ignored them effectively.
-So, there is nothing like a no-man's line in activities of the three agencies.
-However, all three bodies were happy to leave things at a level where confrontation were avoided over non-compliance issues in the past.
-Clearly, govt's intentions is to bring the non-compliance issue to forefront.
-Otherwise, I don't see a reason for an umbrella agency like HECI.
+IIT system is by and large has remained free from interferences of the principal regulatory agencies until now.
+Compared to state or central universities, the IITs excelled and recognized world over for their undergraducates programmes in engineering.
+Some odd UGC Chairpersons did try to exercise their control over IIT system in the past by sending out its missives from time to time.
+However, IITs have succeeded in ignoring them effectively.
+So, though the conflicts did arise from time to time, all three bodies were happy to leave things at a level where confrontation were avoided over non-compliance issues by IITs in the past.
+Clearly, govt's intentions is to bring the non-compliance to the forefront in a bid to achieve standardization.
+Otherwise, I don't see a reason for creation of an umbrella agency like HECI.
 I am not sure what will be the exact role of HECI in IIT system.
-However, IITs are governed by IIT Council, I am not sure if HECI may influence IIT council in its decision making.
-We should wait and watch to see if HECI becomes a body like Niti ayog, or a commission that ensures no omission in compliances.
+IITs are governed by IIT Council, I am not sure if HECI may influence IIT council in its decision making or any IITs will still be allowed to ignore HECI like they did to UGC.

-In my humble opinion the compliance issue is going to be hard problem to crack.
-Firstly, education belong to concurrent list.
+We should wait and watch how HECI shapes up to become a fulfledged controling or standardization agency.
+The question for now is that whether HECI becomes a body like Niti ayog, or a commission of compliances like SEBI or even TRAI.
+However, in my humble opinion the compliance issue is going to be hard problem to crack.
+Firstly, education belong to the concurrent list.
 According to an [estimate](https://en.wikipedia.org/wiki/Higher_education_in_India) the break up of institutes of higher learning are as follows:

 - 416 state universities